Lowe's to divest more businesses as part of restructuring

-(Reuters) - Lowe’s Companies Inc (LOW.N) said on Tuesday it was shedding some of its non-core businesses including its Mexican operations as part of restructuring, while also posting a smaller-than-expected rise in quarterly same-store sales.
+Nov 20 (Reuters) - Lowe’s Companies Inc said on Tuesday it was shedding some of its non-core businesses including its Mexican operations as part of restructuring, while also posting a smaller-than-expected rise in quarterly same-store sales.

 The company said it intended to exit its retail operations in Mexico and had identified other underperforming or non-core businesses and stores for divestiture.